6 feared dead in Maiduguri boat mishap - Vanguard News

 “However, the ongoing search of the six others took us until Saturday evening to recover their bodies,” he said.

-Malam Muhammed Labo, a local in Dusuman, told NAN that his brother who was a GSM technitian was among the victims.
+Malam Muhammed Labo, a local in Dusuman, told newsmen that his brother who was a GSM technitian was among the victims.

 Labo said his brother went for a funeral of a relative at Dusuman.

-Reacting, Mr Bashir Garga, the National Emergency Management Agency, Northeast Zonal Coordinator, confirmed the incident to Newsmen.
+Reacting, Mr Bashir Garga, the National Emergency Management Agency, Northeast Zonal Coordinator, confirmed the incident to NAN.

 Garga said that most of the passengers were returning from Jummat prayers when the incident happened on Friday.